Leave No Trace

 My Father knew.
 He repeated the unwritten rule of being in the mountains – Leave No Trace - like a mantra, and it stuck for life.
 He was constantly aware and respected what nature gave to him.

-Fast forward a few decades and I’m asked to distil Parietti’s values into 1 or 2 words.
-What does Parietti stand for?
 I write and write, eventually filling up an entire white board.
 But it’s clear they all group together into 2 main headings: FREEDOM & LEAVE NO TRACE.

 I realise I’ve given collective names to those feelings of being on top of the world and that oft repeated childhood mantra that allowed us to be there.